 Day 6 Margaret River Region to Perth

-Travel north towards Bunbury, stopping in Busselton for a seaside stroll along the Busselton Jetty.
-Visit the Ferguson Valley, a stunning location complete with rolling hills and several boutique wineries and breweries.
-Enjoy a tasty lunch before heading north back to Perth.
+Travel north towards Balingup and Donnybrook, where you can find fresh farm produce or go fruit-picking.
+Visit the Ferguson Valley, complete with rolling hills and several boutique wineries and breweries.
+Enjoy a tasty lunch before heading back to Perth.